shunjikonishi/play-redis-submodule/README.md

 # play-redis-submodule
 This is a submodule for playframework 2.x.
-You can easily make scalabe webscoke app with this module
+You can easily make scalabe websocket app with this module

 ## Install
 Command: